HarbMichael/Linkguard/README.md

 This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

-## Contributing

-We welcome contributions!
-If you find a bug or would like to suggest an improvement, please open an issue or submit a pull request on GitHub.

-- Fork the repository
-- Create a new branch (`git checkout -b feature-xyz`)
-- Make your changes and commit them (`git commit -am 'Add new feature'`)
-- Push to the branch (`git push origin feature-xyz`)
-- Open a pull request

 ## Known Issues

 - The encryption may not work in some older browsers.